atimpone/aws-foundation-journey/1-dev-environments/2-6-create-team-dev-environments.md

 4. Select the appropriate AWS region.
 5. Navigate to **`VPC`**.
 6. Select `Subnets`.
 7. Update the `Name` field of each subnet to match the name of the subnet as it's configured in the `Network` AWS account.
-You can open another icognito or similar browser session to view the `Network` accounts resources.
+You can open another icognito or similar browser session to view the `Network` account's resources.

 ## Next Steps